 If True, parts of the previous match may be caught again (e. g. searching for aa in aaaa would match 3 rather than 2 times).

-Start character index and count of the previous occurrence (i. e. the one before the last valid occurrence),
+Start character index and count of the previous occurrence (i. e. the one before the last valid occurrence), or None if the last occurrence was passed.

 Note